moj-analytical-services/rpackage_training/README.md

 ## Section 1 - Introduction

-This training is based on Hadley Wickham's book [R Packages](https://r-pkgs.org/).
+This training is based on the book [R Packages by Hadley Wickham and Jennifer Bryan](https://r-pkgs.org/).
 The goal of it is to teach you how to make and develop packages.
 R packages are not difficult to make and have several
 benefits: